 The Five Days of Action is an initiative of the YMCA Guardians for Child Protection, with support from:

-During April and all year long, the Athens YMCA encourages adults and organizations in our community to play a vital role in making our communities a safer place for children.
+During October and all year long, the Athens YMCA encourages adults and organizations in our community to play a vital role in making our communities a safer place for children.
 By encouraging adults to step up and speak out, we can bring awareness to the issue of child sexual abuse in our communities and foster conversations around how we can all work together to prevent it from happening.